rackerlabs/design-system/_component_design/date-picker.md

 ### Behaviors

+Ensure that the month picker supports the following user interaction behaviors:

-When the user clicks the month button in the center of the header, the month selector menu should slide down, covering the date selector.
+- When the user clicks the header button, the month selector menu slides down and covers the date selector.

-The month shown in the header should be selected by default in the picker.
+- The month shown in the header should be selected by default in the picker. **(Not sure what this means)**

-When the user makes a selection, or clicks on the header button again, the month picker slides back up using the same animation.
+- When the user makes a selection, or clicks the header button again, the month picker slides back up.

 {% endcolumn %}